Barbara Bach: Charity work

 In 1991, Bach co-founded the Self Help Addiction Recovery Program (SHARP) with Pattie Boyd, the former wife of George Harrison and Eric Clapton, both of whom assisted in the venture.
 Bach and Ringo Starr created The Lotus Foundation, a charity with many sub-charities.

 Personal life

-Bach's first marriage was to Italian businessman Augusto, Count Gregorini di Savignano di Romagna.
+Bach's first marriage was to Italian aristocrat and businessman Augusto, Count Gregorini di Savignano di Romagna.
 The couple had two children together, daughter Francesca and son Gianni, before divorcing in 1975.
 Bach married British musician Ringo Starr, formerly of the Beatles, at Marylebone Town Hall on April 27, 1981.
 The two met in 1980, on the set of the film Caveman (1981).

 Bach struggled with alcoholism and heavy drug use and, along with her husband, Ringo Starr, checked into a rehab in 1988 for four weeks.
 The couple have remained sober ever since.

 According to the International Vegetarian Union, Bach and Starr practice vegetarianism.

 She is fluent in Italian and has a working knowledge of French and Spanish.